brian-cobo/Machine-Learning-Portfolio/README.md

 Welcome to my portfolio, I'll be adding different projects as I work on them, learn new things, and practice new skills.

-Contents

-  Machine Learning Projects

-  Linear Regression
+At the moment i've completed:
-  World War 2 Linear Regression to predict max temperature given min temperature
+  A linear regression model that predicts the max temperature given the min and mean temperature in a dataset from WW2.